-A light tap on her shoulder and a blowing in her ear brought her back into Sultrix.
-It was Joelle, her smooth customer of a roommate.
+A light tap on her shoulder and a blowing in her ear brought Tessa back to reality.
+It was Joelle Robbins, her smooth customer of a roommate.

 “What’s this?”
 Joelle grabbed the eye cream kit out of her hands.
 “Are you getting this?
 Because it’s kind of expensive.”

 Tessa put it back on the shelf without a second look.
 “Not today.”